The 31st INTERNATIONAL

 Upon completion of the course, participants will be eligible to receive1.4 CEUs.

-George Williamson, is currently Segment Engineering Technical Authority – Inspection, for the Upstream Global Projects group within BP.
+George Williamson, is president of Integrity & Emission Reduction Partners (IERP), a consultancy specializing in safety, environmental and integrity management for pipeline and process systems.
+Prior to forming his company in 2021, he was Segment Engineering Technical Authority – Inspection, for the Upstream Global Projects group within BP.
 He has more than 25 years of Operations, Maintenance and Integrity Management experience.
 He is a registered professional engineer, NACE certified corrosion and a cathodic protection specialist.
 He has managed compliance and integrity programs for production facilities, gathering systems, liquid and gas transmission pipelines.

 Chris Yoxall is Executive Vice President, ROSEN USA/Mexico.
 He commenced his career in South Africa and thereafter relocated to Perth, Australia and now also resides in Houston, USA.
 Chris remains globally active with industry memberships and committees as is involved in development and oversight of standards and practices related to pipeline inspection and integrity assessment, including PRCI, ASME, NACE, and APIA.
 Chris is on the APIA RSC executive committee and has a passion for supporting and mentoring newly inducted professional engineers into our industry.
 Chris, with a mechanical and metallurgical engineering background, has more than 20 years of industry experience and has worked throughout Africa, Asia, Europe and North America.